-As systems, Bitcoin and the status quo are different to the point of being mutually exclusive.
+As systems, Bitcoin’s culture and the status quo are different to the point of being mutually exclusive.
 More than that, their difference not only affects humans in different ways, but forms humans in different ways.

-And so, if I’m anything close to right, the difference between Bitcoin and the status quo is of tremendous scope.
+And so the difference between Bitcoin and the status quo is of tremendous importance.

 Upon What Does It Survive?